kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

 ### Relevant features

 We can further split the remaining 46 settings into several groups.
-It's not necessary to study all the available options, but skimming through all the groups is useful to understand that tty has a finite amount of features.
+It's unnecessary to study all the options, but skimming through all the groups is useful to understand that tty has a finite amount of features.

-The whole list can be found in the last section of this post.
+The entire list can be found in the last section of this post.
 Here I'll just discuss the groups that I've chosen to organize all available options.

 * input processing